 These results are metrics that the business can’t ignore.
 All of them can be tied to underlying budgets that ultimately contribute to overall revenue.

 Does your Business Intelligence run as fast as your thought?

 ThoughtSpot’s price is not limited by the number of users which makes data access process easier.
 The magnitude of the impact it could have on a larger scale of business level, work processes, and better decision-making processes are yet to be seen for the new customers.
 ThoughtSpot customers vary from retail, telecommunication, financial services and other.
 They have grown their businesses alongside making the concept “Start small, think big” work.

 Conclusion: “Start small, think big”.

 Every middle to a large company should strive to improve their BI processes in terms of time, value (accuracy) and transparency with the data that they operate on a daily basis.
 One of the key factors that certainly have an impact on speeding up smart decision-making process is attaining the data you need instantly.
 Architecture from ThoughtSpot makes data analysis easy for anyone in your company to use it.
 Especially the crucial data within the individual department, every single employee can transform any data into value, do the analysis and data discovery without technical expertise.

 Think of ThoughtSpot as helping you to become an analyst on your own.
 It helps you to deliver dashboards and charts instantly and make daily decisions based on data science results (which turn data into facts) successfully.

-All of that is enabled by a single click as simple as it is Google search.
+All of that is possible by a single click as simple as a Google search.